Sintattica/atk/doc/TUTORIAL.md

 ### Configuring our application

-Main configurations options are specified in **config/** directory.
+Main configuration options are specified in **config/** directory.
 Specifically, the parameters.xxx.php files (where xxx stands for dev, dist, prod or staging) contains per-site variables.
-For current tutorial, we'll work with "dev" environment so you'll have to specify values in **config/parameters.dev.php**.
+For this tutorial, we'll work with "dev" environment so you'll have to specify values in **config/parameters.dev.php**.

 Let's take a look at the contents of the file:
 ```